 “You’re right.
 I suppose they could just be here to kill us.”

-“No, maybe they…they just want to escort us out of the city.
+“No, I’m sure they…they just want to escort us out of the city.
 That would make sense,” Maebhe said.

 “That’s not how war works, Mae,” Kieran said.
 He’d rushed over to Íde and was now helping her pack.
 “When you don’t know who’s a friend and who’s a foe, you lock them both up just to be safe.
-You don’t let them go, especially when they know things your enemies don’t, yet.
-If Unity thinks a group of orinian soldiers kidnapped Nochdvor, they’re not going to let us run home to warn Orean.”
+You don’t let them go, especially when they know things your enemies don’t.
+If Unity thinks a group of orinian soldiers kidnapped Nochdvor, they’re not going to let us run home to warn Orean that they’re planning a response.”

 “You’re just being paranoid,” Maebhe said.